 When will the next generation of energy arrive?
 While the consequences are certainly more daunting and far reaching than centuries ago when energy was harvested with a harpoon, I liked hearing President Obama’s optimistic talk about the promise of American ingenuity and innovation being equal to the challenges of the day.

 As an EPA science writer, I may be an easy mark for such talk, but I also have a front row seat to some of the engineers and scientists working on the research and technical solutions to address, mitigate, and adapt to climate change.

 Some of that work is highlighted in the latest issue of our newsletter EPA Science Matters.
 The issue features stories on how Agency researchers and their partners are helping decision makers, communities, and individuals incorporate the latest science into strategies and actions designed to protect public human health and the environment in the face of a changing climate.
 I invite you to read the issue, and join the expanding conversation on climate change through this and other EPA blogs we have in the works about EPA climate research.

-About the author: Before joining EPA as a science writer, Aaron Ferster’s work experiences have included first mate on a whale watch boat, assistant elephant trainer, and zoo exhibit writer.
+About the Author: Before joining EPA as a science writer, Aaron Ferster’s work experiences included first mate on a whale watch boat, assistant elephant trainer, and zoo exhibit writer.

 The views expressed here are intended to explain EPA policy.
 They do not change anyone's rights or obligations.
 You may share this post.
 However, please do not change the title or the content, or remove EPA’s identity as the author.
 If you do make substantive changes, please do not attribute the edited title or content to EPA or the author.

 EPA's official web site is www.epa.gov.
 Some links on this page may redirect users from the EPA website to specific content on a non-EPA, third-party site.
 In doing so, EPA is directing you only to the specific content referenced at the time of publication, not to any other content that may appear on the same webpage or elsewhere on the third-party site, or be added at a later date.